ariary/AravisFS/README.md

 #### Example: remove an element

  1. ask ubac the tree
- 2. Use adret to get the `darkenpath` of the parent directory of the resource we want to remove
- 2. ask ubac the content of the  directory of the parent of the resource we want to remove
- 3. Ask adret the patch to delete the resource add to `to_delete` the resource + modify parent resource content (withdraw the resource of it) and add parent resource to `to_change`
+ 2. Ask adret the patch to delete the resource add to `to_delete` the resource + modify parent resource content (withdraw the resource of it) and add parent resource to `to_change`
 	 - if resource is a folder: add to `to_delete` all the resource with prefix containing <resource_to_delete_name> (ie under the directory)
- 5. Provide the the patch to ubac
+ 3. Provide the the patch to ubac, and let ubac apply it

 ## 💭Limits/improvements
 - `adret` encrypt using AES ECB (attack possible). *A more robust AES encryption scheme change the nonce at each encryption => for the same input different outputs at each encryption.
 It is a problem as darkenpath must provide the same path encrypted as the initial encyrption (when we encrypt the fs)*